 <item>

-<guid isPermaLink="true">https://community.hibob.com/ai-in-hr-ul7dhgu5/post/tech-hiring-and-ai-J9EtfDrGWu6dL25</guid>
+<guid isPermaLink="true">https://community.hibob.com/blank-j0q4s9ii/post/ai-in-hr-the-question-is-not-can-we-it-is-should-we-5FTg72RhgqbseVo</guid>

 <category><![CDATA[AI in HR]]></category>

-<pubDate>Tue, 16 Jun 2026 04:45:21 GMT</pubDate>
+<pubDate>Tue, 18 Aug 2026 13:17:00 GMT</pubDate>

 </item>